 The first photo of the Eiffel Tower was taken around 11:00 am while the second one was taken before 8:00 am.
 It involved waking up very early, skipping breakfast and get there before everyone else does.
 Just a little effort made a huge difference in the quality of the photo however, as there was nobody there yet.

 These images have been taken during different times of the year; August the first and April the second.
 Comino’s Blue Lagoon is a huge tourist attraction and during the summer months you can barely find a spot where to put your stuff on the shore.
 To take some beautiful shots of the island, you have to forget about going there to swim.
-I had to go April, when there is still greenery on the island and the weather isn’t too hot to go around the island to be able to do some trekking.
-You can see that in the first photo the shrubs are completely dry, while in the second shot they are in full bloom.
+I had to go in April, when there is still greenery on the island and the weather isn’t too hot to go around the island to be able to do some trekking.
+You can see that in the second photo the shrubs are completely dry, while in the first shot they are in full bloom.

 2. Shoot Vertical Panoramas